 When the FPGA is in Master Serial mode, it generates a configuration clock that drives the PROM.
-A short access time after \overline{CE} and OE are enabled, data is available on the PROM DATA (D0) pin that is connected to the FPGA D{IN} pin.
-New data is available a short access time after each rising clock edge.
+A short access time after the rising CCLK, data is available on the PROM DATA (D0) pin that is connected to the FPGA $D{\text{IN}}$ pin.
 The FPGA generates the appropriate number of clock pulses to complete the configuration.
 When the FPGA is in Slave Serial mode, the PROM and the FPGA are clocked by an external clock.

-When the FPGA is in Master-SelectMAP mode, the FPGA generates a configuration clock that drives the PROM.
-When the FPGA is in Slave-Parallel or Slave-SelectMAP Mode, an external oscillator generates the configuration clock that drives the PROM and the FPGA.
-After \overline{CE} and OE are enabled, data is available on the PROMs DATA (D0-D7) pins.
-New data is available a short access time after each rising clock edge.
+When the FPGA is in Slave-Parallel or SelectMAP Mode, an external oscillator generates the configuration clock that drives the PROM and the FPGA.
+After the rising CCLK edge, data are available on the PROMs DATA (D0-D7) pins.
 The data is clocked into the FPGA on the following rising edge of the CCLK.
-Neither Slave-Parallel nor SelectMAP utilize a Length Count, so a free-running oscillator can be used in the Slave-Parallel or Slave-SelecMAP modes.
+Neither Slave-Parallel nor SelectMAP utilize a Length Count, so a free-running oscillator can be used.

-Multiple devices can be concatenated by using the \overline{CEO} output to drive the \overline{CE} input of the following device.
+Multiple devices can be concatenated by using the $\overline{\text{CEO}}$ output to drive the $\overline{\text{CE}}$ input of the following device.
 The clock inputs and the DATA outputs of all PROMs in this chain are interconnected.
 All devices are compatible and can be cascaded with other members of the family or with the XC17V00 one-time programmable Serial PROM family.